timothyb89/lifx-java/README.md

 }
 ```

-Wrapper methods for some common commands should be added soon (e.g. `Bulb.turnOff()`, etc) as well as more packet types.
+Wrapper methods for some common commands have been added (e.g. `Bulb.turnOff()`, etc), although many packet types don't have a nice API yet (or haven't been implemented at all).
 For now all defined packet types can be found in the package [`org.timothyb89.lifx.net.packet`](https://github.com/timothyb89/lifx-java/tree/master/src/main/java/org/timothyb89/lifx/net/packet).

 Android support
 ---------------